filecoin-project/FIPs/FIPS/fip-XXXX.md

 2. **Block reward split with gated allocation and burn:** Once datacap is removed, we need a replacement mechanism to reserve a part of block reward for service activity that creates value for the Filecoin economy.
 At each block reward issuance, a fraction α of the new reward tokens is removed from consensus and deposited into the **Service Reward Actor**, a new FEVM actor. α follows a continuous, deterministic linear ramp from 5% to 50%.
 However, not all of the service budget is allocated immediately.
 Only the fraction α\_floor (the "allocation rate") flows to the Service Orchestrator and is quarterly allocated to fund the service economy.
 The gap (α − α\_floor) is burned. α\_floor starts at 10% after a bootstrap quarter and can step up by 5 pp per quarter, but only if on-chain deal revenue clears a verifiable revenue target.
 No action is required from the storage provider; the split is unconditional and applies to all new block rewards.

 3. **Service Orchestrator model:** The service allocation funds are deployed by a Service Orchestrator, the go-to-market layer between Filecoin's on-chain service infrastructure and client demand.
 The Orchestrator originates deals, structures pricing, matches clients with storage providers, and manages client relationships.
 In Phase 1, a single named Orchestrator receives the full α\_floor allocation and is accountable for one outcome: on-chain paid deal revenue settled through Filecoin Pay.
 Phase 2 introduces multiple competing Orchestrators with performance-weighted allocation.
-Phase 3 enables permissionless entry.
+Phase 3 enables permissionless Orchestrator entry.

 ## Motivation